Mohamed-Elsogher/Lyrics_Web/README.md

 # Lyrics Web This was My first Project
-the project is very simple and easy but it was the first step
+the project is very simple and easy but it was the first step This project is currently under development, and will continue to improve inshalla